Weight loss medicine for high blood pressure

 Impact of Excess Body Weight on Blood Pressure

 Carrying extra weight, especially around the belly, can harm blood vessels and organs.
-This can lead to higher blood pressure3.
+This can lead to higher blood pressure.
 Obesity is also linked to eating too much salt and not moving enough, which can make blood pressure worse.

 Statistics and Prevalence in the United States